klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.accounts.md

 Signs a Klaytn transaction with a given private key.

 Since caver-js [v1.2.0](https://www.npmjs.com/package/caver-js/v/1.2.0), this method takes an RLP-encoded transaction as an input as well as a plain transaction object.
 See [caver.klay.sendTransaction](./caver.klay/transaction.md#sendtransaction) for the various types of transaction object.
 This method basically signs as a sender.
 If you want to sign as a fee-payer, we recommend to use [caver.klay.accounts.feePayerSignTransaction](#feepayersigntransaction).
-But, fee-payers can still sign using this method by passing an object, `{senderRawTransction: rawTransaction, feePayer: feePayerAddress}`, as `tx`. senderRawTransaction must be a FEE_DELEGATED_ type transaction.
+But, fee-payers can still sign using this method by passing an object, `{senderRawTransaction: rawTransaction, feePayer: feePayerAddress}`, as `tx`. senderRawTransaction must be a FEE_DELEGATED_ type transaction.

 Also since caver-js [v1.2.0](https://www.npmjs.com/package/caver-js/v/1.2.0), signTransaction keeps the existing signatures/feePayerSignatures in the input transaction and appends the signature(s) of the signer to it.